Redirection Controller Using Reinforcement Learning

 \subsection{Tracked Space}

-In this study, the tracked space is a square room with dimensions of 15 m $\times$ 15 m.
+In this study, the tracked space was a square room with dimensions of 15 m $\times$ 15 m.
 In experiments using obstacles, each obstacle was set as a cube with a side length of 2.5 m.
 The obstacles were placed at random positions, and in case of multiple obstacles, it is possible for the obstacles to overlap.
 In addition, the position of the obstacles was changed every 1000 frames, that is, every 100-m walk of the simulated user.

-During the journey, the agent can move freely in the tracked space.
-However, whenever the agent collides with walls or obstacles, the journey is interrupted and a reset procedure will be performed, in order to orient the agent.
+During the journey, the agent could move freely in the tracked space.
+However, whenever the agent collided with walls or obstacles, the journey was interrupted and a reset procedure was performed, in order to reorient the agent.